Using the NVDA Screen Reader to Test Web Accessibility

 Watch Demo

-NVDA is a free screen reader for Windows.
-Here’s how to start using NVDA as part of your digital accessibility strategy.
+NVDA is a free screen reader for Windows devices used by millions of individuals with disabilities worldwide.
+The tool enables these individuals to browse online content and is essential to compliance with accessibility laws, including the ADA and EAA.
+Here’s how to use NVDA as part of your digital accessibility strategy.

-Screen readers — also known as screen-reading software — output text as audio or Braille.
-They’re most commonly used by people with visual impairments, but a 2022 survey by WebAIM found that about 8% of screen reader users do not use the software due to a disability.
+Screen readers — also known as screen-reading software — output text as either audio or Braille.
+They’re most commonly used by people with visual impairments to interact with digital content.
+Still, a 2024 WebAIM survey found that 65.6% of respondents use NVDA (NonVisual Desktop Access) as their primary screen reader, making it the most popular device (JAWS was a close second with 60.5%).

 NVDA: A Popular, Free Screen Reader for Windows